-Have you looked outside yet today?
+Have you looked outside today?
 It’s a horrifying thunderstorm with softball-sized hail.
-Just kidding, it’s sunny as sh*t.
-The same way it is almost every day of the year.
-LA’s near-perfect year-round weather is news to no one, and that means every person who either comes to visit or lives here permanently is ready to take full advantage.
+Just kidding, that never happens here.
+LA’s near-perfect weather is news to no one, and that means every person who either comes to visit or lives here permanently is ready to take full advantage.

 Block Party is an almost entirely outdoor bar in Highland Park with a fantastic craft beer list, alcoholic snowcones, and a massive back patio.
 They don’t serve any food, but there are always a few food trucks around on the weekends, and you can order-in any outside food that you want.
 This place gets crowded on Saturdays and Sundays, but there always seems to be an open table for you to take over.
 Once that cruise ship-style shuffleboard starts getting competitive, you aren’t going anywhere.